GhanshyamVerma/Explainable-Recommender-System/KG_XGBoost/README.md

 #### Hyperparameter Tuning

 Optuna is used to find the optimum hyperparameter for model training.
 Optuna is a software framework for automating the optimization process of these hyperparameters.
 It automatically finds optimal hyperparameter values by making use of different samplers such as grid search, random, bayesian, and evolutionary algorithms.
-For the project,MAP@10 metric is maximised to find the optimised hyperparameters.
+For the project, the MAP@10 metric is maximized to find the optimized hyperparameters.

 ```bash